We Are Never Ever Getting Back Together: Commercial performance

 "We Are Never Ever Getting Back Together" peaked within the top ten of Billboard airplay charts including Adult Contemporary, where it reached number ten for seven non-consecutive weeks, Adult Pop Songs, where it reached number seven, and Pop Songs, where it peaked at number two for four non-consecutive weeks.
-Roughly two months after its release, the single surpassed two million US digital sales by September 2012, making Swift the first country artist two have six digital singles each sell over two million copies.
+Roughly two months after its release, the single surpassed two million US digital sales by September 2012, making Swift the first country artist to have six digital singles each sell over two million copies.
 By July 2019, "We Are Never Ever Getting Back Together" had sold 4.1 million copies in the US.
 The Recording Industry Association of America certified the single six-times platinum, denoting six million units based on sales and streaming.
 In neighboring Canada, the single peaked atop the Canadian Hot 100 and was certified gold by Music Canada.

-Outside North America, "We Are Never Ever Getting Back Together" broke records and met a commercial success.
+Outside North America, "We Are Never Ever Getting Back Together" broke records and met commercial success.
 Thus, it peaked atop the record chart in New Zealand, where it was certified triple platinum by Recorded Music NZ.
 The single peaked within the top ten on charts in Israel (number two), Australia (number three), the Irish Singles Chart (number four), the UK Singles Chart (number four), Norway (number six), Hungary (number nine), and Spain (number nine), and then peaked the top twenty in Denmark, Finland and France, in which the song became Swift's second top twenty in there.
 It peaked at number eight on Euro Digital Song Sales, a Billboard chart monitoring digital singles across Europe.
 The track was certified ten-times platinum in Australia, double platinum in the United Kingdom, platinum in France, and gold in Spain.
 By October 2014, the single had sold over 616,000 digital copies in the UK.

-In Japan, "We Are Never Ever Getting Back Together" was a major chart hit, peaking at number two on the Japan Hot 100 and remained on the chart until 2015, three years after its release.
+In Japan, "We Are Never Ever Getting Back Together" was a major chart hit, peaking at number two on the Japan Hot 100 and remaining on the chart until 2015, three years after its release.
 In January 2015, the Recording Industry Association of Japan awarded the single a "Million" certification for selling over one million digital copies.
 As of October 2017, the single had sold 1.9 million digital copies in Japan, becoming Swift's most successful single in the country.

+Following the October 2012 split by Billboard of their country music charts into Hot Country Songs and Country Airplay, music historian Joel Whitburn contrasted the song's extended stay on the former chart and under-performance on the latter.
+He cited this discrepancy as an example of the industry's preference for the Country Airplay charts due to their representation of which songs were more popular on country radio, as opposed to Hot Country Songs' inclusion of non-country radio airplay, streaming, and downloads.